arnabs542/qinghaoh.github.io/_posts/2020-08-20-repeated-element.markdown

 ---
 layout: post
-title:  "N-Repeated Element"
+title:  "Repeated Element"
 tags: array
 ---
 [N-Repeated Element in Size 2N Array][n-repeated-element-in-size-2n-array]

+`k` repeated element in size `n` array:

+Find the minimum size `m`, so that there exists at least one subarray with size `m`, and it is guaranteed to contain more than one repeated element.

-Find the minimum size of a subarray which must have a repeated element.
-In this example, the size is `4`.
+In this example, the size is `2N / N + 1 = 3`.

 {% highlight java %}
 public int repeatedNTimes(int[] A) {